Learn to harness the power of a skilled workforce

-- Free certification renewals: Starting in early February 2021, you’ll be able to renew your role-based and specialty certifications for a year at a time by passing a free renewal assessment on Microsoft Learn.
+- Free certification renewals: Starting in March 2021, you’ll be able to renew your role-based and specialty certifications for a year at a time by passing a free renewal assessment on Microsoft Learn.
 These can be completed on-demand anytime within the six months prior to your certification’s expiration.
 To help you prepare, you’ll have access a free collection of curated learning modules for each renewal assessment.

-- Certifications will now be valid for one year: Starting in June 2021, role-based and specialty certifications will stay valid for one year to better align with the rapid pace of change with cloud technology.
+- Certifications will now be valid for one year: Starting in June 2021, newly earned role-based and specialty certifications will stay valid for one year to better align with the rapid pace of change with cloud technology.

 In addition to certifications, your organization can also attain silver and gold competencies and earn advanced specializations to demonstrate proficiency across a variety of areas including Microsoft Azure, modern work, security, and business applications.

 Investing in the people that power your organization

 In addition to building your capabilities as an organization, investing in continual development is a great way to empower your employees to grow and advance in their careers.
 It’s important to remember that the core of any company comprises people with individual goals, commitments, and ambitions.
 By demonstrating that your company is committed to ongoing improvement, you can foster a growth mindset across the organization that can boost loyalty and engagement.